Uttarakhand: Sports

-The high mountains and rivers of Uttarakhand attract many tourists and adventure seekers.
-It is also a favourite destination for adventure sports, such as paragliding, sky diving, rafting and bungee jumping.

-More recently, golf has also become popular with Ranikhet being a favourite destination.
+Due to its mountainous terrain and rivers, Uttarakhand attract tourists and adventure seekers for adventure sports, such as paragliding, sky diving, rafting and bungee jumping.
+Uttarakhand is home to some of the highest peaks in India, including Nanda Devi and Tirsuli, popular for mountaineering expeditions and climbing activities.
+Traditional sports Mallakhamb (pole gymnastics), Gatka (a form of martial arts) and Gulli Danda (similar to cricket) are preserved, are preserved but have limited exposure.
+More recently, golf has also become popular with Ranikhet being a favorite destination.

 The Cricket Association of Uttarakhand is the governing body for cricket activities.
 The Uttarakhand cricket team represents Uttarakhand in Ranji Trophy, Vijay Hazare Trophy and Syed Mushtaq Ali Trophy.
 Rajiv Gandhi International Cricket Stadium in Dehradun is the home ground of Uttarakhand cricket team.
+Uttarakhand has state-level associations for various sports that organize tournaments and promote talent development.

 The Uttarakhand State Football Association is the governing body for association football.
 The Uttarakhand football team represents Uttarakhand in the Santosh Trophy and other leagues.
 The Indira Gandhi International Sports Stadium in Haldwani is the home ground of Uttarakhand football team.